blakemcbride/LISPF4/README.md

 The system comes with a pretty complete user manual and implementors manual.
 I also include the documentation this system is based on.

+Pre-built systems for Linux, Mac, and Windows are also included.

 See the Documentation/README.txt file for more complete documentation.

 The master copy of this system is located at:  https://github.com/blakemcbride/LISPF4